lokeshagg13/Smart-World/tasks.md

 24. Marking Editors to include type (ROADSPREAD/LANESPREAD) instead of target segments.
 25. Handling case where no path exist between src and dest.
 26. Addings car engine sound and success sound in world.

+11 Feb

+27. Deploying the app.
+28. Download world json as well as load world using JSON file or JSON data.
+29. Loaders to show while delay in saving or loading bigger worlds.